Psychology Special Opportunities

 Psychology students conducting research follow informed consent practices.
 Our Sample Informed Consent Form helps guide students through their projects.

 The Department of Psychology provides opportunities for students to explore the world during January Term.
-Recent courses include:
+Past courses include:

 - Psychology of World War II in Europe